-- We numerically evaluate the sensitivity of the achieved accuracies, test times and training times of the implemented BiGANs and CycleGANs on the employed training loss functions and inter-PDF distance metrics.
-The tested loss training functions are the cross-entropy (CE), least squares (LS) and Wasserstein (W) ones, while the Euclidean, Kullback-Leibler (KL) divergence, Correlation and Jensen-Shannon (JS) divergence are tested as inter-PDF distance metrics; - The training of the BiGAN and CycleGAN models is, by design, of weakly supervised type.
-Hence, as a final contribution, we compare the attained BiGAN and CycleGAN performance against the corresponding ones of some recently published methods [38] and [57], which exploit the encoders of unsupervised trained CAEs as feature extractors.
-In this regard, we anticipate that the implemented CycleGAN model achieves the highest test accuracy, while the tested CAE models attain the lowest test and training times.
+- we exploit the Kernel Density Estimation (KDE) approach for deploying an inference method that utilizes the hidden features generated during the weakly-supervised training of BiGANs and CycleGANs for estimating the underlying PDF of CT scans of COVID-19 patients, namely the target COVID-PDF.
+Afterwards, in the test phase, the trained Bi-GAN/CycleGAN encoder is used for extracting the hidden features from the corresponding COVID/Non-COVID CT test scan, and, then, the distance among the target COVID-PDF and the corresponding PDF of the hidden features extracted from each test image is used for binary classification.
+For this purpose, a suitably designed binary detector is employed, which is equipped with a tunable decision threshold; - we numerically evaluate the sensitivity of the achieved accuracies, test times and training times of the implemented BiGANs and CycleGANs on the employed training loss functions and inter-PDF distance metrics.
+The tested loss training functions are the Cross-Entropy (CE), Least-Squares (LS) and Wasserstein (W) ones, while the Euclidean, Kullback Leibler (KL) divergence, Correlation and Jensen-Shannon (JS) divergence are tested as inter-PDF distance metrics; - the training of the BiGAN and CycleGAN models is, by design, of weaklysupervised type.
+Hence, as a final contribution, we compare the attained Bi-GAN and CycleGAN performance against the corresponding ones of some recently published methods [38] and [57], which exploit the encoders of unsupervised trained CAEs as feature extractors.
+At this regard, we anticipate that the implemented CycleGAN model achieves the highest test accuracy, while the tested CAE models attain the lowest test and training times.
 The corresponding accuracies, test times and training times of the implemented BiGAN models fall somewhat in the middle.

-To the best of our knowledge, the exploitation of a KDE estimation of the target COVID-PDF from the feature encoded by the BiGAN and CycleGAN for the classification of COVID/Non-COVID CT scans is novel and not yet investigated in the current literature.
+To the best of our knowledge, the exploitation of a KDE estimation of the target COVID-PDF from the feature encoded by the BiGAN and CycleGAN for the classification of COVID/Non-COVID CT scans is novel and not yet investigated in current literature.

 The rest of the paper is organized as follows.
-In Sect.
-2, we describe, at first, the employed training/test data sets, the implemented BiGAN and CycleGAN models and the related training loss functions.
-Afterward, we present the proposed KDE-based method for test inference.
+In Section 2, we describe, at first, the employed training/test data sets, the implemented BiGAN and CycleGAN models and the related training loss functions.
+Afterwards, we present the proposed KDE-based method for test inference.
 Section 3 is devoted to the presentation of the obtained numerical results and related performance comparisons.
-Finally, the conclusive Sect.
-4 summarizes the main results of the paper and highlights some possible hints for future research.
+Finally, the conclusive Section 4 summarizes the main results of the paper and highlights some possible hints for future research.